steliosot/text-cleaner-starter-kit/README.md

 # Text Cleaner (Simple + Virtual Environment)

-A super simple Python project for beginners to practice cleaning text files **and using virtual environments (venv)**.
+A Python project for beginners to practice cleaning text files and using virtual environments (venv).

 It reads text from `data/raw/input.txt`, applies basic cleaning rules from `cleaner/rules.yaml`, and saves the result to `data/clean/output.txt`.